-Attractive map of North America, based upon De L'Isle's highly influential map of North America published in 1700, from Chatelain's monumental 7 volume Atlas Historique, published in Amsterdam.
-California is a peninsula with a number of villages, mountains, and the Channel Islands shown.
+Attractive map of North America, after De L'Isle.
+California is a peninsula with a number of villages, mtns, and the Channel Islands shown.
 Mississippi extends far north of its true source.
 Large Florida and downplayed English colonies.

 Henri Abraham Chatelain (1684-1743) was a Huguenot pastor of Parisian origins.
 Chatelain proved a successful businessman, creating lucrative networks in London, The Hague, and then Amsterdam.
 He is most well known for the Atlas Historique, published in seven volumes between 1705 and 1720.
 This encyclopedic work was devoted to the history and genealogy of the continents, discussing such topics as geography, cosmography, topography, heraldry, and ethnography.
 Published thanks to a partnership between Henri, his father, Zacharie, and his younger brother, also Zacharie, the text was contributed to by Nicolas Gueudeville, a French geographer.
 The maps were by Henri, largely after the work of Guillaume Delisle, and they offered the general reader a window into the emerging world of the eighteenth century.